Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 08:Tree Depth First Search.md

 console.log(`Tree has path: ${has_path(root, 23)}`)
 console.log(`Tree has path: ${has_path(root, 16)}`)
 ````
-- The time complexity of the above algorithm is `O(N)`, where `‘N’` is the total number of nodes in the tree.
+- The time complexity of the above algorithm is `O(N)`, where `N` is the total number of nodes in the tree.
 This is due to the fact that we traverse each node once.
 - The space complexity of the above algorithm will be `O(N)` in the worst case.
 This space will be used to store the recursion stack.
 The worst case will happen when the given tree is a linked list (i.e., every node has only one child).

 ## All Paths for a Sum (medium)
 https://leetcode.com/problems/path-sum-ii/
-> Given a binary tree and a number `‘S’`, find all paths from root-to-leaf such that the sum of all the node values of each path equals `‘S’`.
+> Given a binary tree and a number `S`, find all paths from root-to-leaf such that the sum of all the node values of each path equals `S`.

 This problem follows the <b>Binary Tree Path Sum</b> pattern.
 We can follow the same <b>DFS</b> approach.
 There will be two differences:
 1. Every time we find a root-to-leaf path, we will store it in a list.